 Belem Tower is synonymous with Lisbon and Portugal.
-If you have browsed pictures of Lisbon you would have seen this 15th Century tower that sits on the bank of the Tagus River,
+If you have browsed pictures of Lisbon you would have no doubt seen this 15th Century tower that sits on the bank of the Tagus River.

 Attractions, museums, monasteries and defensive towers adorn the Lisbon neighbourhood of Belem.
-Belem In Portuguese is known as the civil parish of Santa Maria de Belem.
-Belem is a popular place to spend a day when in Lisbon.
-The suburb of Belem is accessible on an iconic Lisbon tram.
+Belem in Portuguese is known as the civil parish of Santa Maria de Belem.
+Belem along with a trip to Sintra are the most popular Lisbon day trips to make. .

-You may be lucky and get the heritage style tram or you may get the modern trams that now work the lines in Lisbon.
+Getting from Lisbon to Belem, you may be lucky and get the heritage style tram or you may get the modern trams that now work the lines in Lisbon.
 The Lisbon tram 15 can be caught from The Praça da Figueira Square or Comercio Square on the River Tagus.
-The tram at Comercio picks you up from in the shadow of Arc Rue Augusta, the tram at Praca da Figueira is looked on by Castelo St Goerge.
+The tram at Comercio picks you up from in the shadow of Arc Rue Augusta, the tram at Praca da Figueira is looked on by Castelo St George.
 On your way to Praca da Figueira don’t forget to check out Sao Domingos an amazing Church that has survived earthquakes, floods and fires.

-Comercio Square is my favourite square in all of Europe.
+Comercio Square Lisbon is my favourite squares in all of Europe.
 The size of the square is huge, the statue of the King in the centre dominates your line of sight, the Arc is like an old town gate welcoming you to Lisbon and the colourful buildings are absolutely radiant in the Portuguese sun.
 I spent a few summer mornings in Comercio Square.
-I watched the sun rise from the Tagus River as Lison woke to another day.
+I watched the sunrise from the Tagus River as Lisbon Portugal woke to another day.
 You can feel like the only person in the city if you get down to the river early in the morning.
-Visiting Belem is one of the amazing things to do in Lisbon
+Visiting Belem Tower is one of the amazing things to do in Lisbon

 Lisbon hop on hop off bus tour.